webino/WebinoDraw/README.md

   Following steps are necessary to get this module working, considering a zf2-skeleton or very similar application:

   1. Add `"minimum-stability": "dev"` to your composer.json, because this module is under development.

-  2. Run: `php composer.phar require webino/webino-draw:1.*`
+  2. Run `php composer.phar require webino/webino-draw:1.*`

   3. Add `WebinoDraw` to the enabled modules list.

 ## Requirements